Fire and rescue services

 You must use ZMW to pay in Zambia.
 It's against the law to quote or pay in foreign currency for local goods or services.
 If you do, you could be fined or jailed for 10 years.

-Use well-known banks or currency exchange companies to change or withdraw money.
+Use well-known reputable banks or currency exchange companies to change or withdraw money.
 Fake USD100 and ZMW notes are common.

 Zambian banks and foreign exchange agents won't accept US banknotes issued before 2000.

-Only ATMs in Lusaka accept international cards.
+ATMs are available in main cities but may not accept international cards.

-Some hotels, restaurants and shops in major urban centres accept credit cards.
+Most hotels, restaurants and shops in major urban centres accept credit cards.
 Many companies charge a fee to use a credit card.

 These may not be marked.